 No. Before being able to use the powers in a protection mandate, a mandatary must get a judgment from the court regarding your incapacity.
 The judgment makes the mandate official.
 This procedure is called homologation.

 Certain steps must be followed to homologate a protection mandate.

 - Get a doctor and a social worker to do medical and psychosocial assessments of the person.
 Consult the person’s doctor or the health care facility closest to her.
 These assessments must conclude that the person is incapacitated, that is, unable to look after herself or manage her property.

 - Get a certified copy of the protection mandate if it was made in front of a notary or, if it was made in the presence of two witnesses, get the original and track down at least one of the witnesses.

 Once these steps have been completed, the court or notary will speak with the person who gave the mandate to evaluate how incapacitated she is.
 The court in charge of studying the request for homologation will look at the file.
 It will make sure that the protection mandate respects the legal requirements and that the person who signed it was capable of understanding its contents when it was signed.
-The judge will then decide whether the person is incapacitated and whether the mandate should be homologated.
+The court will then decide whether the person is incapacitated and whether the mandate should be homologated.

-If the protection mandate is incomplete, the judge can put into place protective supervision to complete it.
+If the protection mandate is incomplete, the court can put into place protective supervision to complete it.

 What if a mandatary is not doing his job or is doing it badly?